zhehaowUNC/syllabus/tldr.md

 - This is a class about building things that make the web go.
 - We're going to learn how to do that by doing that.
 - We use an array of languages and tools as needed.
+- It's about making a bunch of things work together.

 ### What ISN'T this class?

 - This is not a class about HTML+CSS or JavaScript or any specific language or thing in particular.
 - It's not about one thing.
-- It's about making a bunch of things work together.
+- It is not an difficult class if you are interested and engaged.
+- It is not an easy class if you think it is going to be an easy class.

 ### I heard this class is super easy?